- Share your observations

 Lapland Azalea (Rhododendron lapponicum)

-Lapland Azalea (Rhododendron lapponicum), a State Endangered plant, is found on shaded sandstone ledges along the Kickapoo and Wisconsin Rivers.
+Lapland Azalea (Rhododendron lapponicum), a Wisconsin Endangered plant, is found on shaded sandstone ledges along the Kickapoo and Wisconsin Rivers.
 Blooming occurs late April through late May; fruiting occurs throughout June.
 The optimal identification period for this species is late April through late May.